Last update: 07/21/2014

 Just a reminder to all our residents that there is currently no reserved

 TICKETS ON SALE 7 DAYS A WEEK FROM 8 A.M. - 9 P.M.

-All ticket sales are check or cash (exact change required).
+sales at the monitor stations are check or cash

 For up-to-date information on Starbright Theatre shows, call 240-1301

 Theatre is wheelchair accessible and is equipped with listening

 To obtain a listening device please ask at the Pinnacle Monitor Station.
 No one under the age of 12 allowed in theatre.

 Saturday, August 9, 7 p.m.